From Reasoning LLMs to BERT: A Two-Stage Distillation Framework for Search Relevance: Experiments

-\paragraph{\textbf{Reasoning Distillation Details.}} For the distillation experiments, we employed a 6-layer Chinese BERT as our base student model.
-We compared our approach against two baselines: (1) a standard data distillation baseline, where BERT is fine-tuned directly on the LLM-generated labels; and (2) an embedding-alignment baseline (Previous Method) as discussed in Section~\ref{sec:baseline_distill}, where the reasoning path is encoded using the BGE-M3 sentence embedding model \cite{chen2024bge} and aligned with BERT’s \texttt{[CLS]} representation.
-The alignment loss weight $\mu$ was set to 0.1.
+\paragraph{\textbf{Reasoning Distillation Details.}} For the distillation experiments, we use a 6-layer Chinese BERT as our base student model.
+We compare our approach against two baselines: (1) a standard data distillation baseline, where BERT is fine-tuned directly on the LLM-generated labels; and (2) an embedding-alignment baseline (Previous Method) as discussed in Section~\ref{sec:baseline_distill}, where the reasoning path $r$ is encoded using the BGE-M3 sentence embedding model \cite{chen2024bge} and aligned with BERT’s \texttt{[CLS]} representation.
+The alignment loss weight $\mu$ is set to 0.1.
 Regarding input construction, the standard student configuration follows the \texttt{[CLS] query [SEP] service} format with a maximum length of 64 tokens.
-For teacher configuration, we extended the maximum length to 150 by appending the reasoning path (\texttt{[SEP] reason}).
-All models were trained on 8 NVIDIA A100 GPUs using the PyTorch \cite{paszke2019pytorch} framework and the AdamW \cite{loshchilov2017decoupled} optimizer.
-We used a constant learning rate of 5e-5, a per-GPU batch size of 512 (for an effective total batch size of 4,096), and trained all models for 5,000 steps.
-For CRSD method, the balancing hyperparameters for the teacher loss ($\gamma$) and the contrastive loss ($\delta$) were both set to 0.01.
+For the teacher configuration, we extend the maximum length to 150 by appending the reasoning path (\texttt{[SEP] reason}).
+All models are trained in a distributed data-parallel environment using the PyTorch \cite{paszke2019pytorch} framework and the AdamW \cite{loshchilov2017decoupled} optimizer.
+We employ a constant learning rate of 5e-5 and an effective total batch size of 4,096, training for 5,000 steps.
+For the CRSD method, the balancing hyperparameters for the teacher loss ($\gamma$) and the contrastive loss ($\delta$) are both set to 0.01.